KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation: Found `"node-fetch"` in file `DiscourseRequestHandler.js`: Replace it with built-in fetch.
 2. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+3. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-DisneyWaitTimes by gberg927](https://github.com/gberg927/MMM-DisneyWaitTimes)